 Everyone’s heard of Virgin Media and Sky, but why would you want to join them in the first place?
 Here are a couple of great reasons.

 Slow download speeds can be frustrating.
-Virgin Media solves this problem by offering download speeds of up to 350Mbps.
-This level of speed is ideal for anyone who spends a lot of time online – streaming videos, playing online games, and downloading files well into the night.
+Virgin Media solves this problem by offering average download speeds of up to 1130Mbps with their Gig1 Fibre Broadband.
+This level of speed is ideal for a heavy internet user who spends a lot of time online – streaming videos, running a business, playing online games, and downloading files well into the night.

 If TV is more your thing, you may prefer to join Sky.
-The provider has the widest selection of TV channels in the UK, with over 420 channels available in the top-tier packages.
-This includes a great selection of HD channels and 3D channels – along with the exclusive Sky Atlantic.
+The provider has the widest selection of TV channels in the UK, with over 600 channels available in the top-tier packages.
+This includes a large selection of HD and catch-up +1 channels – along with the exclusive Sky Atlantic.

 Virgin Media and Sky let you bundle their services, which involves taking more than one telecoms service from a single provider.
 This is often a cheaper alternative to splitting services between multiple providers.

 Both providers have their good and bad points.
 The one you choose will depend on what matters most to you.
 For instance…

 With hundreds of channels – both HD and SD – and the hi-tech Sky Q box for multiple recordings, Sky presents a great option for TV lovers.
 It even has the much-touted Sky Atlantic for all the latest shows from across the pond.
 Its broadband service is truly unlimited and it has several low-priced phone options.